babakgm/Simbiose-Encryption-For-.Net/README.md

 Use Simbiose Encryption  In .Net - Encryption is a simple way to encrypt and decrypt strings on Android and Java project.

 ##### If You want Encryption between Android/Java project And Windows Application/Net.
+See This Page For Java And Android Project [Encryption](https://github.com/simbiose/Encryption "Heading link")

+# How To Use

 1. Add Encryption.vb/Encryption.cs To Your Project <br>
 2. Use Encrypt/Decrypt Method <br>